-After a first foundation in 1402 - the fourth foundation of a university in the area of what is Germany today and the first foundation of a university in Bavaria - Julius-Maximilians-Universität (JMU) Würzburg was permanently endowed and established in 1582 on the initiative of Prince-Bishop Julius Echter von Mespelbrunn.
-It is to him that the "Julius" in today's name JMU traces back to.
-It wasn't until Würzburg fell to Bavaria that the name "Maximilian" was added - it refers to Elector Maximilian I. Joseph who became the first King of Bavaria in 1806.
+After its original founding in 1402 – the fourth founding of a university in present-day Germany and the first founding of a university in Bavaria – Julius-Maximilians-Universität (JMU) Würzburg was permanently endowed and established in 1582 on the initiative of Prince-Bishop Julius Echter von Mespelbrunn.
+The name “Julius” in JMU traces back to the Prince-Bishop.
+It wasn’t until Würzburg fell to Bavaria that the name “Maximilian” was added – it refers to Elector Maximilian I. Joseph who became the first King of Bavaria in 1806.

 Röntgen and other famous scientists

-Today, more than four hundred years later, the University can look back on a history full of successes.
-Famous scholars and scientists, such as Rudolf Virchow, Carl Siebold, and Franz Brentano researched and taught at Würzburg's University.
+Today, more than four hundred years later, the university can look back on a history full of successes.
+Famous scholars and scientists, such as Rudolf Virchow, Carl Siebold, and Franz Brentano researched and taught at JMU.

-Fourteen Nobel Laureates – among them physicists Wilhelm C. Röntgen and Klaus von Klitzing, as well as chemist Hartmut Michel and physician Harald zur Hausen - worked here at some stage of their careers.
+Fourteen Nobel Laureates – among them physicists Wilhelm C. Röntgen and Klaus von Klitzing, as well as chemist Hartmut Michel and physician Harald zur Hausen – worked at JMU at some stage of their careers.

-Almost completely obliterated during the bombing raid on Würzburg in 1945, the institution quickly recovered.
-After reconstruction, substantial extension measures were initiated in the 1960s on the Hubland Campus.
+Though the university was almost completely obliterated during the bombing raid on Würzburg in 1945, the institution quickly recovered.
+After reconstruction, the university was expanded in the 1960s on the Hubland Campus.

-Extension continues to this day: In 2011, the JMU expanded to include the newly set-up Campus Nord, a 39-hectare area in the immediate vicinity of Hubland Campus.
+Expansion continues to this day: In 2011, JMU expanded to include the newly established Campus Nord, a 39-hectare area in the immediate vicinity of Hubland Campus.